LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Introduction

 \section{Introduction}

-The rapid maturation of Large Language Models (LLMs) for code generation has widely influenced software development, with LLMs now routinely used for software engineering tasks including code generation.
-Benchmarks have become the de facto standard for measuring an LLMs’ performance.
-Early benchmarks, such as HumanEval\cite{DBLP:journals/corr/abs-2107-03374} and MBPP\cite{DBLP:journals/corr/abs-2108-07732} determine how well LLMs perform in generating a single function of increasing algorithmic complexity.
-State-of-the-art models (including reasoning models such as GPT-o1 and GPT-o3 and DeepSeek-R1) show impressive results against these benchmarks, with results approaching 100\% for HumanEval~\cite{BestLLMs2025}.
+The rapid maturation of Large Language Models (LLMs) for code generation has widely influenced software development, with LLM Agents now routinely used for software engineering tasks including code generation.
+Benchmarks have become the de facto standard for measuring an LLM Agent's performance.
+Early benchmarks, such as HumanEval\cite{DBLP:journals/corr/abs-2107-03374} and MBPP\cite{DBLP:journals/corr/abs-2108-07732} determine how well LLM Agents perform in generating a single function of increasing algorithmic complexity.
+State-of-the-art models (including reasoning models such as GPT-o1, GPT-o3 and DeepSeek-R1) show impressive results against these benchmarks, with results approaching 100\% for HumanEval~\cite{BestLLMs2025}.

-However, these benchmarks shed little light on how well these models can perform on real-world problems, where the complexity is of a different nature.
+However, these benchmarks shed little light on how well these models can perform on real-world problems where the complexity is of a different nature.
 In real software development, complexity expresses itself not only in the computation (algorithm) of a particular component, but in the integration of different software components and in the distributed nature of modern systems; i.e., Cloud Native architectures~\cite{CloudNativeBookOReilly}.
-Newer benchmarks, such as SWE-Bench~\cite{SWE-Bench:journals/corr/abs-2310-06770} have been developed to address these more realistic scenarios by asking LLMs to fix a specific bugs in real GIT repos~\cite{zhang2023repocoder, liu2024repobench, Multimodal:yang2024swebenchmultimodal, Aleithan11024333} or to synthesize code to add a new feature/function to a repo~\cite{DevEval:li-etal-2024, CoderEval:conf/icse/YuSRZZMLLWX24, FEA-li-etal-2025}.
+Newer benchmarks, such as SWE-Bench~\cite{SWE-Bench:journals/corr/abs-2310-06770} have been developed to address realistic scenarios by asking LLMs to fix a specific bugs in real GIT repos~\cite{zhang2023repocoder, liu2024repobench, Multimodal:yang2024swebenchmultimodal, Aleithan11024333} or to synthesize code to add a new feature/function to a repo~\cite{DevEval:li-etal-2024, CoderEval:conf/icse/YuSRZZMLLWX24, FEA-li-etal-2025}.

 The main challenge that GIT repo benchmarks poise to LLM code generation is the size of the context.
 Popular GIT repos often have hundreds of thousands LOC~\cite{SWE-Bench:journals/corr/abs-2310-06770} which is too large to fit into LLM context windows.
+(The average length of 500 real-world repositories is 1.1 million tokens\cite{li2024evocodebenchevolvingcodegeneration}.)
 Hence newer techniques, including agentic solutions, often include information retrieval techniques and focus on how to extract the right context to feed the LLM~\cite{NEURIPS2024_5a7c9475-SWE-agent, OpenHands:conf/iclr/0001LSXTZPSLSTL25, Agentless:journals/corr/abs-2407-01489}.